microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 ### Overrideable by developers

-Developers should have a way to modify existing strings.
-One of the popular ask is the modify the "Type your message" placeholder text in the message input box.
+Developers may modify existing strings for customization purposes.
+One popular ask is the modification of the "Type your message" placeholder text in the message input box.

 ### Hooks to streamline internationalization